 After stumbling on my first chanterelles at 16, my fascination with wild foods swelled like a cep in the rain.
-My interest in great, well-sourced food has led to jobs as a fisherman, smoker, chef, full-time wild food forager, dairyman and now I am Scotland’s only full-time foraging tutor.
+My interest in great, well-sourced food has led to jobs as a fisherman, smoker, chef, full-time wild food forager, dairyman and full time foraging teacher.

-I have led forays for the National Trust, Scottish Natural Heritage and RSPB and written cookery and wild food columns for various publications and consulted and appeared on several wild food programs.
-I am a trained mountain leader with 25 years service in Arran and Galloway mountain rescue teams, so am a reasonably safe pair of hands, having saved more people than I have killed (none, honestly!)
+I have led forays for the National Trust, Scottish Natural Heritage, the Woodland Trust and the RSPB and written cookery and wild food columns for various publications and consulted and appeared on several wild food programs.
+I trained as a Mountain Leader and served for 25 years in Arran and Galloway mountain rescue teams, so am a reasonably safe pair of hands, having saved more people than I have killed (none, honestly!)

 Click here to read more about what I offer.

 I hope this site will appeal to bushcrafters and herbalists, but my main focus is on finding, identifying, preparing, cooking and eating unpretentious but delicious wild food.

-My seasonal tips look closely at how to get familiar with whatever is in season and Tweeters among you can get daily updates on what I am finding at @markwildfood.
-I also regularly post information on what i’m finding on my facebook page.
+My seasonal tips look closely at how to get familiar with whatever is in season and Tweeters or Instagrammers among you can get daily updates on what I am finding at @markwildfood.
+I also regularly post information on what i’m finding on my Galloway Wild Foods facebook page.

 My Wild Food Guide introduces the vast array of wild foods that the UK has to offer and I have attempted a rating system to help beginners focus on the most rewarding species.
 The recipe pages will hopefully offer inspiration on what to do with them.
 Perhaps even more important are the pages on poisonous species.